 By the early Jurassic, ca. 200 million years ago, continental break-up intensified and magma from deep down the crust welled up, forming so-called ‘dyke swarms’.
 One such dyke swarm is the Okavanago Dyke Swarm (ODS) which formed around 180 million years ago.

 Several papers, a.o. those by Granath and Dickson (see references at the end of this blog post) suggest that the Karoo and post Karoo rift basins extend further into NE Namibia forming what they call the Kavango Basin.
 The existing literature doesn’t suggest the existence of such a basin: Corner (2000) even shows abrupt shallowing here.
 But a basin may of course have been missed in the past.
-The area was long the site of guerilla warfare until 1990 and got riddled with land mines; it was therefore very inaccessible.
+The area was the site of guerilla warfare until 1990 and got riddled with land mines; it was therefore very inaccessible.
 More recently acquired aeromagnetic surveys have unveiled the presence of the Kavango Basin, at least according to ReconAfrica’s geologists.
-In a June 2021 webinar, Jim Granath suggests an intricate tectonic model for the Southwest African Rift systems (I’m a sedimentologist, I can’t judge this model), resulting in what we call a pull-apart basin, called the Kavango Basin.
+In a June 2021 webinar, Jim Granath suggests an intricate tectonic model for the Southwest African Rift systems, resulting in what we call a pull-apart basin, which is what he calls the Kavango Basin.
+I’ll come back to this proposal further down in this blog post

 What is ReconAfrica doing?

-ReconAfrica’s founder Craig Steinke stated that he found a “vintage set of seismic data” and that this led to the discovery of a completely new play (a play is a stratigraphic and geographic interval with comparable characteristics favourable for hydrocarbon production) in the Permian Karoo stratigraphic interval and that the discovery and analysis of this set led the company to position their test well (they brought the drill rig in all the way from Texas – during the pandemic).
-They filed their test well reports but they didn’t include the log of the well “because they have no reserves”.
+ReconAfrica’s founder and majority shareholder Craig Steinke stated that he found a “vintage set of data” and that this find led to the discovery of a completely new play (a play is a stratigraphic and geographic interval with comparable characteristics favourable for hydrocarbon production) in the Permian Karoo stratigraphic interval and that the discovery and analysis of this set led the company to position their stratigraphic wells (they brought the drill rig in all the way from Texas – during the pandemic).
+They filed their stratigraphic well reports but they didn’t include the log of the well “because they have no reserves”.
 This may be an odd statement, but it’s based on an independent evaluation (Sproule report, 2020) which uses only probabilistic methods in the absence of actual data.
 Quoting the Sproule report: “The leads on ….
 ReconAfrica’s leases …. land carry very high risk because all geological risk factors are poorly defined with almost no information available at the present time”.

 Quoting the Environmental Assessment Report by RBS (2021): “Reconnaissance Energy Namibia has interpreted high resolution aeromagnetic data documenting a very deep untested Kavango basin with optimal conditions for preserving a thick interval of organic-rich marine shales in the lower portion of the Karoo supergroup.
 Reconnaissance Energy Namibia’s interpretation strongly suggests that the formational equivalents to the lower Ecca Group (Permian) will be preserved in the untested deeper portion of the Kavango basin.
 The company believes that these target sediments lie in a previously unrecognized Karoo basin along major trans-African lineaments that link NE Namibia to the better known Karoo rift basins in eastern Africa”.

-Below is a paleogeographic reconstruction of the area during the late Permian when the Whitehill and Albert Formation shales were deposited
+Below is a paleogeographic reconstruction of the area during the late Permian when the Whitehill and Albert Formation shales were deposited.
+To the left if a figure by ReconAfrica, to the right a figure from an authoritative comprehensive review article by Catuneanu et al (2005).
+That article doesn’t show any Whitehall/Prince Albert shales in the Kavango area (purple arrows).

 In their other literature, ReconAfrica also makes a big deal of how the Permian of the Karoo Group compares well, as an oil system, to the prolific Permian Basin of West Texas.
-The West Texas Permian Basin contains almost exclusively carbonates and the area at the time was just north of the equator on the western margin of the supercontinent.
+The West Texas Permian Basin contains almost exclusively carbonates (limestones) and the area at the time was just north of the equator on the western margin of the supercontinent (see figure 4).
 Paleolatitude and thus climate and thus conditions for carbonate deposition in what would become West Texas were incomparable to those of NE Namibia at the time.
-But ReconAfrica also says they’re targeting the Whitehill and Prince Albert Formations, which are shales (i.e. not carbonates).
-So if they say they have a showing in carbonates, does this mean they have actually drilled all the way down to the Otavi Group limestones?
-Then they state something about favourable conditions of these shales when compared to e.g. the “Bakken and Woodbine Formations”.
+But ReconAfrica also said they’re targeting the Whitehill and Prince Albert Formations, which are shales (i.e. not carbonates).
+These shales haven’t been encountered in the well and earlier literature (Catuneanu et al., 2005) didn’t show there was a basin there at all.
+Hence the Karoo-age sandstones in the well substantiate what existing literature demonstrated (there’s no basin, there are no shales, there was no “lake”).
+ReconAfrica also states something about favourable conditions of these shales (there are no shales!) in comparison with e.g. the “Bakken and Woodbine Formations”.
 The Bakken Formations are part of the Bakken Shale basin in the US Dakotas and the Woodbine Formation is a shale interval in the Gulf of Mexico subsurface in Texas.
-Both of these formations are tight shales, i.e. Unconventional Reservoirs and fracking has been used to produce oil from both.
+Both of these formations are tight shales, i.e. unconventional reservoirs and fracking has been used to produce oil from both (see Matt Totten Jr.’s talk about more on this topic).

 Note that the founder of ReconAfrica, mr Craig Steinke and one of the senior geologists, mr Nick Steinsberger both made a name in unconventional (tight, fracked) hydrocarbon production.
 And Jim Granath himself wrote at least two papers building the case for unconventional hydrocarbon development in Southern Africa.